-Since 1985 we have been delivering optical ray tracers to the engineering and education communities.
+Delivering optical ray tracers to the engineering and education communities Since 1985.

 BEAM FOUR is now freely available worldwide to all users:

 Our new open source policy makes the entire set of BEAM FOUR project source files public, under the GNU General Public License Version 2.
 The source code and full documentation can be downloaded from GitHub.